PH Design and Construction 5 Star Google Reviews

 Unexpected delays and weather impacts

 Weather issues disrupt about 45% of construction projects nationwide.
+In fact, a 2025 peer-reviewed study found weather-related delays increase project duration by an average of 25.7% and costs by 23.8%.
 These delays create serious financial problems:

 • Extended equipment rentals and site supervision